cmitsakopoulos/Paris-Saclay_Notes/Term_2/Genetics_complex_pathologies/Genetics_complex_pathologies/course.md

 - Penetrance is classified as the **proportion of individuals** (within a group) who are carrying a **specific variant** and also **present an associated phenotype** (trait) with that variant.

+- It can only be calculated by **comparing genomic data between family members**, NOT large populations.

 Or in other words, (in our case), how many people present an allelic variant and trait **within a family**.

 Penentrance is measured with the following formula: